If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

 Cleaning the Mojo isn’t anything special or too difficult.

-Just spray a clear type of window cleaner onto a soft cloth and wipe away all the blemishes, such as fingerprints and dirt markings.
+Just spray a clear type of window cleaner onto a soft cloth and wipe away any blemishes, like fingerprints and dirt markings.

-Remember to NEVER spray your cleaning solution directly onto the Mojo, as this will cause direct damage to the device.
+I should reiterate this: NEVER spray your cleaning solution directly onto the Mojo, as this’ll cause direct damage to the device.

 List of the Best Headphones for the Mojo

-You can bring out the better sound quality of the Mojo using full-sized headphones.
+You can bring out better sound quality from the Mojo using full-sized headphones.

-So a Chord Mojo review would not be complete without a headphone selection.
+I can’t complete this Chord Mojo review without a headphone selection!

 Here are some of the best headphones to pair with the Mojo: